AdaCore/training_material/courses/rust_essentials/060_references/03_slices.rst

 .. note::

-    Slices are lightweight and fast "windows" into heavy data.
     Creating a slice is **O(1)** ; it takes the same constant time whether the original array has 4 elements or 4 million.